alejandraluaces/TIY_Application/source/life-easier.md

   </figcaption>
 </figure>

-Having a TIY-branded template for teachers to use would be awesome!
-Not only would it help to keep TIY's brand prominent and consistent throughout all teacher's syllabi, it would also take a lot of that extra work off their plate!
+Having a TIY-branded template for instructors to use would not only help to keep TIY's brand prominent and consistent throughout all syllabi, it would also free up instructors' time.

-### A home for all your styles
+## A home for all your styles
 A dynamic pattern library is a tool that wouldn't only benefit your instructors.
 Developers on the product team, and even marketing and sales departments, could also benefit from having design assets and patterns live in one place.

-Instructors could have a library where they can pull code for a module they need and plug it into wherever they're working&#8212;giving them the power to customize their layout while staying within brand guidelines.
+Instructors could have a library of assets they can use to support their lesson plans&#8212;giving them the power to customize their layout while staying within brand guidelines.